benjcal/reservation-api/README.md

 	'
 ```

-Important: This command can only be executed once with the given time parameters.
-Attempting to run it again will result in an error due to a conflict with the existing reservation.
+**Note**: This command can only be executed once with the given time parameters.
+Attempting to run it again will result in an error due to a conflict with an existing reservation.
 To create additional reservations, you must modify the `startTime` and `endTime` values to avoid overlapping with previously entered time slots.

 ### Get Customers